TheLonerD/shifterdx/DeusEx/Readme.txt

 	addresses both of these issues.
 While it may appear, based on the crosshair, that all weapons are now more accurate, weapon accuracy is in fact (mostly) the same.
-(Slightly better for some weapons, slightly worse for others, depending on the range of the weapon)
+(Slightly better for some weapons, slightly worse for others, depending on the range of the weapon)  The flat edges of the reticle now correspond to the maximum possible spread that a weapon can produce projectiles.

 	Augmentation Modifications: